michaelfaerber/data-set-knowledge-graph/README.md

 ### Transform tabular metadata to RDF and assign URIs for entities:
 We implemented the data transformation of the original metadata using SPARQL CONSTRUCT and SPARQL INSERT queries in [Ontotext's GraphDB graph database](https://graphdb.ontotext.com).

-  1. The following script cleans up the OpenAIRE dataset (csv-file) entries and adapts the metadata entries of the size property to DCAT:
+  1. Clean up the OpenAIRE dataset (csv-file) entries and adapt the metadata entries of the size property to DCAT: [``preprocessing_OpenAIRE.py``](dskg-construction/preprocessing_OpenAIRE.py)
-  2. Performing the classification of the metadata entries for OpenAIRE and Wikidata:
+  2. Perfom the classification of the metadata entries for OpenAIRE and Wikidata:
   3. Create csv-beta version of the DSKG where the properties are mapped to DCAT but no URIs for the resources are assigned yet (Beta_Version_DSKG_NoIDs.csv). transformation GraphDB, SPARQL, in ein repository
   4. FOS: input file: PaperFieldsOfStudy.txt from the MAG / Jupiter Notebook